monokrome/glp/README.md

 Thanks to [PreferJS][prefer], the configuration file can also be placed in `etc/glp.yml`, `~/.config/glp.yml`, `~/glp.yml`, `/usr/local/etc/glp.yml`
 or any other standard locations on both Windows and UNIX platforms.
+It can also be created in a varienty of formats, so you could call it `glp.json`, `glp.coffee`, `glp.cson`, `glp.ini`, `glp.xml`, or use any other format supported by [PreferJS][prefer].

 The configuration file format for GLP provides users the ability to instruct GLP exactly how you want your files built.
 Some potential ways to configure GLP